 Your investment doesn’t depend on each loan’s performance, because it is covered by a buyback guarantee.
 The buyback guarantee states that if a loan is late by more than 60 days, PeerBerry triggers the buyback and the investors receive the principal and the interest accrued even for the 60 days late period.

-The buyback can become a liability if the defaults rate on one or more of the loan originators become unsustainable.
+The buyback can become a liability if the default rate on one or more of the loan originators becomes unsustainable.
 In this case, the buyback guarantee becomes useless, because it’s not paid by PeerBerry, but by the loan originator.

 There’s no secondary market or a way to sell back your loan to PeerBerry before the loan term.

 For the short-term loans, this is not a big issue, because they mature in at most 45 days.
 Most of the loans on PeerBerry are late by 30-60 days, but even with that, you can get a hold of your funds in at most 3 months.